 Creating your own steps

-If you are unable to find a Step you required on the Steps Registry, you can create your own.
+If you are unable to find a Step that you require on the Steps Registry, you can create your own.
 Deploying your step to the Steps Registry will allow others to use your Step.